 What exactly is video content strategy?

-By itself, video content sounds pretty straightforward: it’s what you put into your videos.
-It’s the strategy part that often makes most marketers' heads spin.
+By itself, video content (not to be confused with video marketing strategy) sounds pretty straightforward: it’s what you put into your videos.
+It’s the strategy part that often makes most marketers' heads spin which is why many businesses prefer to hire Singapore video production companies if they have sufficient budget.
 In its simplest form, video content strategy is how brands create, curate, and make use of video content towards marketing their products, services, or overall brand to their target audience.
 Objectives can vary from creating brand awareness to generating more leads.

 Do I really need it?